Baneeishaque/Android-Common-Utils16/ci/README.md

 **What it does:**

 1. Dot‑sources `common.ps1` helpers.
-2. Sets `MISE_DATA_DIR` and `MISE_CACHE_DIR` for the unified cache step in the pipeline.
-3. Ensures package managers and installs mise.
+2. Ensures package managers and installs mise.
-4. Reads the Java pin from `mise.toml`.
+3. Reads the Java pin from `mise.toml`.
-5. Installs Java and validates:
+4. Installs Java and validates:
    - Pin drift (current version matches `mise.toml`).
    - Active `java` on PATH matches mise’s.
    - `JAVA_HOME` and JVM’s `java.home` agree.